-- Make sure you cancel the itinerary prior to the departure of the flight.
-Each carrier’s cancellation policy is different so check with them to verify what the require to cancel the itinerary.
+- Make sure you cancel the itinerary before the departure of the flight.
+Each carrier’s cancellation policy is different, so check with them to verify what they require to cancel the itinerary.

 - Verify if the carrier has a 24-hour hold option.
 If they do, use it!